Ditectrev/DP-900/README.md

 - [ ] Azure HCMmtghi.
 - [x] Azure SQL Database.

-### Azure SQL managed instance supports cross-database queries.

-NO_ANWSER.

-### Azure SQL managed instance supports user-create backups.

-NO_ANWSER.

-### Azure SQL managed instance databases can be restored to SQL Server on an Azure virtual machine.

-NO_ANWSER.

 ### Extract, transform, and load (ETL) can reduce the transfer of  sensitive data to destination systems.

 - [ ] Yes.